spencer-tassone/RiverineHeatwaves/README.md

      - Drainage Area: if available, these values were pulled from the site descrition of a station on the USGS website - [see example here](https://waterdata.usgs.gov/nwis/inventory/?site_no=02011400&agency_cd=USGS) where the drainage area for this sites = 157 square miles.
 2. ResidualQ.R
    - This file calculates a residual Q in order to determine if the observed mean Q on any day was higher or lower than normal.
-There are three methods we tested to determine how to calculate residual Q:
-     - Median Q
-     - Rolling 14-day Mean of Median Q
-     - Generalized Additive Model (GAM) using Day of Year (DoY) with a cubic-cyclic spline as a preditor of Q
-     - Using the marine heatwave approach (heatwaveR package) to get a seasonally adjusted 'climatology' of Q
+The expected daily mean discharge was determined using the ‘heatwaveR’ R package which calculates a local seasonally varying discharge climatology based on the supplied 26-year observed daily mean discharge.
+Residual discharge values > 0 and < 0 indicated above and below normal discharge respectively.

 3. SR_HWs.R
    - This file runs the stream and river (SR) heatwave (HW) analyses.
      - [Vignettes and event metric/unit descriptions found here](https://cran.rstudio.com/web/packages/heatwaveR/readme/README.html)

-4. Watersheds.R
-   - This file extracts the watershed shapefiles for 102 of the 116 watersheds.
-Those not included are for states where StreamStats is not setup (i.e., TX, NV, AK) or stations that are tidal (e.g., SC had several sites in the intercoastal waterway).
-These shapefiles are used in determing the dominant landcovers of the watersheds which took place in ArcGIS.